Jonathon L. Goodling

 - Selected for inclusion as an Oregon Super Lawyer, 2006, 2008-present

-- Selected for inclusion and recognized as a “Leader in Their Field” by Chambers USA for Real Estate
+- Recognized as a “Leader in Their Field” by Chambers USA for Real Estate—Oregon

 - Rated A-V® Preeminent™ by Martindale-Hubbell®